SanjyotGodbole/speaker_recognition/README.md

 # Speaker Recognition
 Speaker classification on the librispeech dataset.
-Taken from https://github.com/sevenfx/fastai_audio.